reza-arjmandi/serial_port_logger/README.md

 serial_port_logger --CONFIG_FILE=config.json
 ```

 And in the `config.json` file you can add multiple serial devices.
-Example of `config.json`:
+Example:

 ```json
 {